Are There Specializations in Computer Security?

 The smallest business organizations may have just one or two people hired to do cybersecurity.
 They cover as much ground as they can and outsource the rest.
-But large commercial enterprises—and the security firms that serve them—are supported by a number of functional specializations requiring different skill sets with different reporting responsibilities in the company.
+But large commercial enterprises—and the security firms that serve them—are supported by several functional specializations requiring different skill sets with varying responsibilities of reporting in the company.

 Cybersecurity Policy and Architecture

-Successful cybersecurity is not driven by hackers.
+Hackers do not drive successful cybersecurity.
 Successful cybersecurity is driven by policy.
-And creating successful cybersecurity policies requires an experienced engineer, generally someone who has many years with the firm and many years in IT, to manage complicated tradeoffs.
+And creating successful cybersecurity policies requires an experienced engineer, generally someone who has many years with the firm and many years in I.T., to manage complicated tradeoffs.

 Data Loss Prevention